 📈 Is there room for advancement?

 Yes.
 The pathway goes from Level 1 → Level 2 → Certified Referee.
-Certified refs get medal matches and can mentor others.

 👀 Do I need perfect vision?